 2. Email marketing increases your engagement rate

-As a small business owner, your engagement rate is one of the most important metrics you should be on the lookout for.
+As a small business owner, your engagement rate is one of the most important metrics you should look for.

-This is because your engagement rate shows how much your audience is interested in your content, your offer, and your business at large.
+This is because your engagement rate shows how much your audience is interested in your content, offer, and business.
 If your engagement rate is low, there’s a high chance that your audience isn’t consuming your content and connecting with you as they should.